alanryn/personal-site/tips/color-variants-collection-page.md

   - lazy_load: {Boolean} Image should be lazy loaded.
 Default: true (optional)
   - show_quick_add: {Boolean} Show the quick add button.
   - section_id: {String} The ID of the section that contains this card.
   - horizontal_class: {Boolean} Add a card--horizontal class if set to true.
-Default: false
+Default: false (optional)
-  - title: product.title
+  - horizontal_quick_add: {Boolean} Changes the quick add button styles when set to true.
+Default: false (optional)
+  - placeholder_image: {String} The placeholder image to use when no product exists.
+Default: 'product-apparel-2' (optional)

   Usage:
   {% render 'card-product-variant', show_vendor: section.settings.show_vendor %}
 {% endcomment %}